abnersajr/d2pt-grid-updater/README.md

 - Force re-download: `-f` or `--force` downloads again even if an entry exists, then syncs README metadata.
 - Repair metadata: `-r` or `--repair` updates `last_update.txt` and README from `grids.md` (or from the site if needed) without downloading files.
 - Auto modal handling: closes the announcement modal if present during scraping.
+- MD5 hash dictionary: maintains `grid_hashes.txt` with content-based MD5 hashes for all grid files, enabling version identification by content rather than filename.

 ## Prerequisites